OSGeo/gdal/doc/source/development/rfc/rfc105_safe_path_manipulation_functions.rst

 -------------------------------------------------------------------

-We have exactly the same issue with ``const char* CPLSPrintf(const char* pszFmt, ....)`` which uses its own thread-locale rotating buffer of 10 strings of size up to 8000 bytes each.
+We have exactly the same issue with ``const char* CPLSPrintf(const char* pszFmt, ....)`` which uses its own thread-local rotating buffer of 10 strings of size up to 8000 bytes each.

 The safer alternative exists as ``CPLString::Printf()`` and it would be worth